 - Extensive documentation and community

 Limitations: No OTP auto-detection for inbound SMS.
 No agent isolation concept.
+No cross-call memory.
+You own your 10DLC registration and the wait.
 Dashboard-heavy configuration.

 3. Telnyx